 Since I am not quite ready for the vibrant colors of fall, the neutral tones felt right to me.
 With everything still so green and colorful outside, there is no need to add more color anyway.
 Plus, I think it’s better to just slowly ease into fall…enjoy each season for what it has to offer.
 Though, if you enjoy more traditional fall colors, be sure to read my ideas for outdoor fall decorating!

 In addition to the flowers on my outdoor coffee table, I also brought some hydrangeas inside…

-An easy way to decorate a window sill is to put a single flower in each vase.
+For an easy way to decorate a window sill, place a single flower in each vase.
 You can’t get much simpler than that!
+With hydrangea bushes in full bloom it’s easy to come up with late summer decor ideas like that.
 For even more ideas for decorating with hydrangeas this time of year, read my early fall decorating ideas and my more recent early fall decor ideas for the kitchen.